 I hope my book list of books about pumpkins isn’t too late.
-There is still time for you to find just the right books to share in your preschool class leading up to Halloween.
-I particularly like the pumpkin books that dive into how pumpkins grow as I spend time teaching about that every year no matter how old my students are.
+There is still time for you to find just the right pumpkin books to share in your preschool class leading up to Halloween.
+If you are looking for a how to grow pumpkins book for preschool I have a few good choices on this list.
+I spend time teaching about that every year, no matter how old my students are.
+I have many more great pumpkin books for kindergarten and preschool too.
 Do you have a favorite book about pumpkins for preschoolers?

 This list contains affiliate links.